This blog may contain affiliate links. Read our disclosure policy for more info.

 This place is an absolute must in Puerto Natales!

-The Last Hope Distillery is a rather new addition to Puerto Natales but has hit the ground running.
-Producing amazing gins, single malts, and mixing them into delicious and well-priced cocktails, this is the place to drink.
+Restaurant The Blend is a rather new addition to Puerto Natales but has hit the ground running.
+Producing amazing sushi, Chilean wine, and signature cocktails, this is the place to eat and drink.

 For those who don’t overly enjoy a gin, or for the true beer connoisseur, Puerto Natales is a great place to try a range of Patagonian craft beers.